darlinghq/darling/.github/ISSUE_TEMPLATE/missing_tool.md

 ---
-name: Missing Tool
+name: Missing Built-In Tool
-about: MacOS contains a command-line tool Darling does not
+about: MacOS contains a command-line tool that Darling does not
 labels: 'enhancement'
 ---